What to do in a flood

-This year we’ve been reminded of the damage stormy weather can do, with Storm Doris bringing up to 95mph winds and flooding in parts of the UK.
+This year we’ve been reminded of the damage stormy weather can do, with Storm Emma bringing up to 95mph winds and flooding in parts of the UK.

 While your buildings and contents insurance covers you if the worst does happen, minimising the risk of damage is always a good idea, so be prepared with our step-by-step guide to flooding.

 - Create your personal flood plan (you can use this online template).
 This includes general contacts for your utilities and local council, plus the location of shut-off points for your gas, water and electricity and a list of valuables to move in advance.

 - Put together a flood kit including a torch, mobile phone, warm waterproof clothing, water, food, any necessary medication, rubber gloves and wellies.

 - Be aware that phone lines can come down, leaving you without an internet connection, so it’s a good idea to have important information written down Make a note of someone you can turn to for help and their contact information.

 - Make sure your mobile phone is fully charged, and avoid using unnecessary apps that could drain the battery.